marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 dedicate themselves to the great ideals which brought their various orders and societies into ex- istence.

-During the great boom period immediately pre- ceding the present economic crisis even mystical organizations were infected by the bacilli of wealth, personal ambition and exploitation.
-Personalities eclipsed principles and individuals and organiza-
+During the great boom period immediately preceding the present economic crisis even mystical organizations were infected by the bacilli of wealth, personal ambition and exploitation.
+Personalities eclipsed principles and individuals and organizations departed from those simple truths which are the essentials of intelligent living.
+Then came the collapse.
+Material values dropped like plummets to an unfathomable depth.
+Ambitions were scattered to the winds and the race was confronted with problems which can only be solved through a restatement of spiritual values and a rededication of men and organizations to principles of enlightenment and truth.
-16
-INTRODUCTION
-tions
-departed
-from
-those
-simple
-truths
-which
-are
-the
-essentials
-of
-intelligent
-living.
-Then
-came
-thecollapse.
-Material
-values
-dropped
-like
-plummets
-to
-an
-unfathomable
-depth.
-Ambitions
-were
-scat-
-tered
-to
-the
-winds and
-the
-race
-was confronted
-with
-problems which
-can
-only be
-solved
-through
-a
-restatement of
-spiritual
-values
-and
-a
-rededication
-of
-men
-and
-organizations
-to
-principles
-of enlighten-
-ment and
-truth.

 Suppose this very day H. P. Blavatsky, the lion- ess of the Theosophical Society, should return from the Amenti of the wise, and should demand an